 The second reason we don't make progress on our resolutions is that most resolutions are a wish, not a plan.
 To accomplish anything hard,

 we need to break it into small chunks--a step-by-step plan--and support ourselves to accomplish each step.
-Then, we need to revise our plan to accommodate
+Then, we need to keep revising our plan

-The third reason resolutions wither without bearing fruit is that we don't give ourselves enough support.
+The third reason that resolutions wither without bearing fruit is that we don't give ourselves enough support.
 We don't ask for help.
-We never

 So the bad news is that resolutions are not enough.
 Intention is only the first step.
 But that doesn't mean we should just give up and treat the whole